Shape and size changes of adherent elastic epithelia: The model

 \subsection{Boundary conditions}

 Along with the equations of mechanical equilibrium given in Eqs.~\ref{eq:ueqn},~\ref{eq:heqn}, we have to specify the boundary conditions for $\vec{\sigma}$ and $\b{M}$.
 In doing so we include the presence of a contractile actomyosin cable that is apically localized at the boundary.
-The assembly of such a supracellular structure is known to operate in key morphogenetic events \cite{hutson2003forces,rodriguez2008actomyosin} and wound healing \cite{kiehart1999wound,jacinto2001mechanisms,brugues2014forces}.
-The simplest way to account for this is through a boundary line tension of strength $\Lambda$ localized at the apical surface of the tissue (see Fig.~\ref{fig:tissue}).
-One can easily show that this also results in an effective boundary torque $\propto h_0\Lambda$.
+The assembly of such supracellular structures is known to operate in key morphogenetic events \cite{hutson2003forces,rodriguez2008actomyosin} and wound healing \cite{kiehart1999wound,jacinto2001mechanisms,brugues2014forces}.
+Boundary actomyosin ``fences'' encircling human stem cell colonies have recently been shown to impact pluripotency as well \cite{narva2017strong}.
+The simplest way to account for such structures is through a boundary line tension of strength $\tilde{\Lambda}$ localized at the apical surface of the tissue (see Fig.~\ref{fig:tissue}).
+One can easily show that this also results in an effective boundary torque $\propto h_0\tilde{\Lambda}$.
 Hence we have

 around the edge of the tissue.
-Note that, as expected, the tangential components of both $\vec{\sigma}$ and $\b{M}$ vanish, while the normal components are balanced by the contractile line tension ($\Lambda>0$) along with the boundary curvature ($C$).
+Note that, as expected, the tangential components of both $\vec{\sigma}$ and $\b{M}$ vanish, while the normal components are balanced by the contractile line tension ($\tilde{\Lambda}>0$) along with the boundary curvature ($C$).
 As before, $\hat{\vec{\nu}}$ is the unit outward normal at the boundary.
 The various forces acting on the tissue are schematically shown in Fig.~\ref{fig:tissue}.
 In the following, we will analyze the steady states of the equations we have derived and interpret the solutions in terms of shape changes in the epithelial monolayer.